omvatten/qdiv/docs/Plotting.rst

 *step* is the step size used during subsampling, if 'flexible' the total reads are divided by 20.

-*figSize* is width and height of the figure in inches.
+*figsize* is width and height of the figure in inches.

-*fontSize* is size of text in figure.
+*fontsize* is size of text in figure.

 *var* is the column in the meta data used to color code lines in plot.